 Well, they’re normal watches, but the tritium light technology feature makes all the differences.
 Often, you’ll see watches with a green glow or sometimes blue lit-up, but many of those watches are using electrical energy that can wear out over time.

 Tritium, on the other hand, takes much longer to decay and therefore seems to be a better light source when it comes to watches for low-light.

 Tritium is a radioactive gas that glows in the dark.
 It’s an isotope of hydrogen that emits electrons.
-Once those electrons connect with phosphorus, it produces a fluorescent light that lasts up to 20 years.
+Once those electrons connect with phosphorus, it produces a fluorescent illumination that lasts up to 20 years.

 The luminescent gas was first discovered by Ernst Rutherford, Paul Hartek, and ML Oliphant in 1934.
 Before it was used in tritium dial watches, it was manufactured for industrial purposes.

-Simple design for the costWhat’s more is that when you put tritium into a glass tube, you’ll find it has even more illumination.
+Simple design for the cost.
+What’s more is that when you put tritium gas into glass tubes, you’ll find it has even more illumination.
 So, that’s what watchmakers did.
-As you’ll see when we get into the full tritium watches review, they’re all watches with tritium glass tubes.
+As you’ll see when we get into the full review, they’re all watches with tritium glass tubes.

 When it comes to illuminated watches, T100 is going to be your best bet in terms of brightness.